What is Wine Exactly?

 Look at a chart of the alcohol levels in wine

 Tannin: Tannin is found in red wines and contributes to the astringent quality of red wine.
 Put a wet, black tea bag on your tongue for a great example of how tannin tastes.

 Read more about tannin in wine

-Aroma Compounds: Within the tiny minutia of wine (the phenols, esters, higher alcohols, acids, etc) is where you’ll find the complexities to wine’s flavors and aromas.
+Aroma Compounds: Within the tiny minutia of wine (the phenols, esters, higher alcohols, acids, etc.), you’ll find the complexities of the wine’s flavors and aroma.
 Each grape variety exhibits aroma compounds at different levels.
-This is why some wines smell like berries and others smell like flowers.
+This is why some wines smell like berries, and others smell like flowers.
 Another contributing factor to wine’s aromas is aging.
-Nearly all red wines are aged in oak, which not only contributes an oak barrel’s flavor compounds (like vanillan) but also acts as a conduit to expose the wine to oxygen.
-Oxidation and aging produce a range of unique flavors to wine including nuttiness, and dried fruit/flower flavors.
+Nearly all red wines are aged in oak, which contributes an oak barrel’s flavor compounds (like vanillan) and acts as a conduit to expose the wine to oxygen.
+Oxidation and aging produce a range of unique flavors to wine, including nuttiness and dried fruit/flower flavors.